Italy Pet Import Requirements

 Only birds who are originating from these non-EU countries will be permitted entry.
 The following requirements will apply in addition to those listed above.

-• The bird must be identified by a non-removable, legible individual marking displaying an alpha-numeric code (clip, ring, microchip, transponder, ear tag).
+• The bird must be identified by a non-removable, legible individual marking displaying an alphanumeric code (clip, ring, microchip, transponder, or ear tag).

 • Have a veterinarian issue a health certificate including the following information: description of the bird, owner of the bird, and address of origin and address of destination of the bird.

-• The bird must not be exposed to any other birds after 48 hour clinical examination.
+• The bird must not be exposed to any other birds after a 48-hour clinical examination.

 Other Requirements for Bird Imports from Non-EU Countries: